GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 ### Will an SMS message timeout?

 Yes.
-You can use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to time the request out.
+You can use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to abort the request before the timeout expires.

 ### Will the apk hash change for an installed PWA?